rmarting/rmarting.github.io/cheat-sheets/apache-kafka.md

 [Apache Kafka](https://kafka.apache.org/) is an open-source distributed event streaming platform used for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

-This cheat sheet includes the most commond commands to install, deploy, administrate or operate an Apache Kafka cluster.
+This cheat sheet includes the most common commands to install, deploy, administrate or operate an Apache Kafka cluster.

 **NOTE**: Apache Kafka is the upstream project of